-Have you ever noticed the green color “verified” badge in front of the commits that you have created on GitHub, such as pull requests merge commits?
-It is a indication of signed commits.
-By signing commits you can prove that the commit is came from you and wasn’t altered while transferring it.
+Have you ever noticed the green color “verified” badge in front of the commits that you have created on GitHub, such as pull requests and merge commits?
+It is an indication of signed commits.
+By signing commits you can prove that your commit is coming from you and wasn’t altered while transferring it.

 Check for existing GPG keys

 Git Bash and check for existing GPG keys with following command.
 It will list down all GPG keys which you have both a public and private key.

 Generate new GPG key

 If you don’t have any previously generated GPG keys in your system, you have to create one!
 For that, run the following command and follow the instructions.
 You can create a 4096 bits long RSA key with your ID information.

 Now, run the previous command again to list down existing GPG keys.
 You should get an output similar to the following.
 From the list of GPG keys, copy the GPG key ID you’d like to use.
 In this example, the GPG key ID is